Hardhat-Enterprises/AutoAudit/README.md

-# AutoAudit Monorepo
+# AutoAudit Monorepo - Dev Branch

 ## Project Overview
-AutoAudit is a M365 compliance automation platform built by several specialist teams.
-This monorepo centralizes all codebases—including backend services, APIs, compliance scanners, and frontends—enabling unified CI/CD, streamlined development, and rapid automated deployments to the cloud.
+The dev branch is the active development and integration branch where all team members collaborate and contribute new features.
+Code here undergoes continuous testing, linting, and security analysis to ensure quality before promotion.

 ## Repository Structure
-The repo is organized into dedicated top-level folders for each team/service.
-This ensures clear code ownership, auditability, and minimizes merge conflicts.
+The repo remains organized into top-level folders by team:

-# API and Backend Team
 /backend-api

-# Security Team
 /security

-# Frontend and User EXP
 /frontend

-# Engine Team
 /engine

-# DevOps Team
-/.github/workflows
+/.github/workflows (for CI/CD)

-Each folder was imported from individual repos, preserving full commit history and enabling future traceability.
+Full commit history and traceability from forks have been preserved.

 ## Branching Strategy
-- main: Production-ready, stable releases only
-- dev: Active integration and development from all teams
-- staging: Pre-release, final QA before production
+- dev is the main integration branch.
-- feature/<team>-<desc>: Team-specific branches for new features or fixes
+- Feature branches are created off dev for individual teams.
+- Pull requests targeting dev must pass all checks before merging.

-All changes are integrated through Pull Requests (PRs), with branch protections and CI checks enforced.
+- All changes are integrated through Pull Requests (PRs), with branch protections and CI checks enforced.

+## CI/CD Pipeline Overview
+- Linting & Code Quality: Runs on every PR using a path filter.
+- Security Scanning (CodeQL, Grype): Integrated to catch vulnerabilities early.
+- Docker Builds: Images are built and tagged with environment branch names here and pushed but not deployed.
+- No production deploys occur from this branch.

 ## Contribution Guidelines
 - Work within your designated team folder, keeping code modular and isolated.